Constitution of Texas: Articles of the Texas Constitution of 1876

+Preamble

 Article 1: "Bill of Rights"

-Article 1 is the Texas Constitution's bill of rights.
-The article originally contained 29 sections; five sections have since been added.
-Some of the article's provisions concern specific fundamental limitations on the power of the state.
-The provisions of the Texas Constitution apply only against the government of Texas.
-However, a number of the provisions of the U.S. Constitution are held to apply to the states as well, under the Due Process Clause of the 14th Amendment to the U.S. Constitution.
+Article 1 of the Texas Constitution serves as its bill of rights.
+Originally composed of 29 sections, five additional sections have since been added.
+Several of these provisions outline specific, fundamental limitations on the power of the state government.
+Importantly, the protections offered by the Texas Bill of Rights apply solely to actions by the Texas government.
+However, many protections found in the U.S. Constitution are also applied to state governments through the Due Process Clause of the Fourteenth Amendment.

-Differences with the US Bill of Rights
+Differences with the U.S. Bill of Rights

-While the bill of rights contains many similar rights as the United States Bill of Rights, it is considerably lengthier and more detailed and includes some provisions unique to Texas.
+While the Texas Bill of Rights includes many rights similar to those found in the U.S. Bill of Rights, it is notably more detailed and contains several provisions that are unique to Texas.